 There are two different approaches that can be deployed to view aggregated performance data in the portal environment.
-The first approach would be to use the XSLT portlet, which comes with the Apache Jetspeed Enterprise Information Portal, to access the XML data created by the performance aggregator, convert it into an HTML file using the given XSL style sheet and display them inside the portal.
+The first approach would be to use the FileServer portlet, which comes with the Apache Jetspeed Enterprise Information Portal, to access HTML pages created by the performance aggregator and display them inside the portal.
 Jetspeed provides for grouping of portlets under a given name.
 This is useful for providing customized views of the performance metrics.
-Details pertaining to the viewing of aggregated network performance data inside portals while providing customized user views can be found in Ref [47].
+Presently, we let each user to view all the data available.
+We are currently working on providing customized views to the aggregated data by setting up the FileServer portlet for different user groups.
 Another approach is to write a customized portlet, which accesses an XML database to retrieve the performance metrics, process the XML data and then display it in a portal.
 The feature would be useful while dealing with light weight distributed XML databases, outlined in an earlier section.
+The appendix (page 11) to this paper includes a screen shot (figure 9) of the performance aggregator displaying aggregated performance metrics inside a portal.

-5.5 Federating with other network performance monitoring services

-Since the information returned to the aggregators encapsulated in an XML structure, it is very easy to incorporate results gathered from another network monitoring service such as NWS.
+5.5 Federating with other network performance monitoring services results gathered from another network monitoring service such as NWS.
 All that needs to be done is to have a proxy, residing at a NWS node that encapsulates the monitored data into an XML structure.
 This proxy can then report this data measured by NWS to the aggregator node, which would use this data for knowledge discovery.
 Administrators can also specify thresholds on metrics measured by other network monitoring services such as NWS.